 Please see the added update section opposite headed "DESCRIPTION UPDATE - JUAN OROZCO/KOHNO CONNECTION", following additional information kindly provided by Noud Koevoets, for which I am most grateful.

 The guitar is clearly all original, and having been very well looked after, really does not look around 43 years old!
-The condition is excellent, beautiful finish, with only very few minor dings, on the top & back edges, and one on the back of the neck, but only detectable on close scrutiny, plus one probably a string-changing scratch behind the bridge - all in all, really minor markings for a vintage guitar, from normal usage and in no way prejudicial.
+The condition is excellent, beautiful finish, with only very few minor dings, including on the top & back edges, a small chip out of the headstock, and small indentations and areas of finish imperfections on the back of the neck and headstock, plus probably a string-changing scratch behind the bridge, but only noticeable on close scrutiny - all in all, really minor markings for a vintage guitar, from normal usage and in no way prejudicial.

 The guitar has been inspected in conjunction with the highly respected professional luthier & classical guitar-builder I work with, and no sign of any ongoing issues found, but I do know from my customer that the bridge was recently reset at Sheehan's workshop in Leicester.
 The original engraved machine heads are working well, set on beautiful Rosewood faced headstock.
 Playing-wise, there is only the very slightest visible wear to the frets and to the fingerboard.

-The probably original black covered and case, with brown soft-lined interior, is included, in serviceable condition, but with missing front catch & no key.
-However, I may be able to supply a Hiscox Liteflite hardshell case, if available at modest additional cost.
+The probably original black covered and case, with brown soft-lined interior, is included, in serviceable condition, but for the fact that two of the catches are missing, probably not hard to replace, and there is no key.
+However, I may be able to supply a Hiscox Liteflite hardshell case, if available, at modest additional cost.